nielsenjared/nielsenjared.github.io/content/blog/antifragile/index.md

 If you’re a web developer, your safe bets are obviously the Holy Trinity: HTML, CSS, & JavaScript.

-By JavaScript, I mean _vanilla_ JS, although TypeScript is probably a wise investment.
+By JavaScript, I mean _vanilla_ JS, although TypeScript is probably a wise investment at this point.

-If you're in DevOps, it's probably Kubernetes.
+If you're in DevOps, it's probably Linux, Docker, and Kubernetes.

 What else?

+Whether you're in dev _or_ ops, your list might include the following:

 SQL.